Why Your Belly Button Hurts: Causes and Treatment

 Symptoms

-- Pain in, around, and near the belly button
+• Pain in and around the belly button area

 Treatment

-Treatment for an umbilical hernia varies based on severity.
-Mild cases might only require monitoring, while severe cases may need surgical intervention to repair the hernia.
-If experiencing symptoms, consult a doctor for an accurate diagnosis and appropriate treatment plan.
+Mild cases might only require monitoring, while severe cases may need surgery to repair the hernia.
+If you are experiencing symptoms, you can even consult an online doctor and get a diagnosis and treatment from home.

 3. Bowel obstruction

-A bowel or intestinal obstruction is a blockage in the intestine that can cause intense pain in the abdomen and belly button area.
-Blockages may occur due to impacted stool, ingested objects, scar tissue, certain cancers, or inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease.
+A bowel obstruction is a blockage in the intestine that can cause intense abdominal pain, especially around the belly button area.
+Blockages can occur due to impacted stool, swallowed objects, scar tissue, certain cancers, or inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease.

 Symptoms